 Reporting Bugs and Requesting Features

-WP Super Cache is developed out of the Jetpack repository on GitHub.
-Please report bugs and make enhancement/feature requests there:
+WP Super Cache is an open-source plugin developed out of the Jetpack repository on GitHub and maintained by the Jetpack team.
+Let us know about any bugs and ask for enhancement/feature requests there:

 - Report a Bug in WP Super Cache